-Try this single oil soap recipe, with sweet almond oil, coloured with paprika, and scented with a blend of citrus essencial oils.
+Try this single oil soap recipe, a sweet almond oil soap recipe coloured with paprika, and scented with a blend of citrus essencial oils.
 Besides using only sweet almond oil, this soap recipe uses citric acid to work as a chelator, and a DOS/rancidity preventer.

 This recipe is simple enough, and can be used by soap beginners to learn how to make cold processs soap from scratch.
 Therefore, it goes to the Soap Recipes For Begginers section.

 - Can Sweet Almond Oil Be Used In Soap Making?